 Note - To eliminate any single point of failure (SPOFs), you must provide two independent primary power sources.
 For details on power sources and power sequencers, refer to the Sun StorEdge Expansion Cabinet Installation and Service Manual.
-This document is supplied to you as a printed manual.
+This document is supplied to you in hard copy format.